 Thinx Teens reusable period underwear is a comfortable replacement for pads and tampons.
 They have a built-in gusset designed to absorb your period even on your heaviest days, and they wick away moisture to keep you feeling fresh and dry.

-Whether physical or emotional, a lot of people don't feel like themselves during their cycle.
+Whether physical or emotional, some people might not feel like themselves during their cycle.
 Period hacks like natural remedies can help!
 Try a hot water bottle to ease cramps, a comfy-cozy bra for sore boobs, and healthy snacks to balance your mood.

-Your period is gonna be around for awhile — so don't let it get in the way!
-Wear white, exercise, or hang out.
+Your period is gonna be around for awhile — so don't let it get in the way of you living your best life!
+Feel free to wear white, exercise, or hang out.
 Your period shouldn't stop you from doing *anything* you want to do.

 The amount of time you’ll bleed every month can vary from 3 to 7 days, but it’s normal for your period to vary a little from cycle to cycle.
 If you notice blood for longer than 7 days, it’s a good idea to check with your doctor to make sure everything is okay.

 Absolutely!
-You can do *anything* on your period —swim, dance, wear white pants, go camping, whatever— you may just want to use different period products depending on the activity.
-However, we don't recommend using our products underwater.
+You can do *anything* on your period — play sports, dance, go camping, whatever you want — you may just prefer to use different period products depending on the activity.

-Who you decide to share your period with is your choice, but in many cases sharing with someone you trust is helpful and can lead to some really awesome tips on what products to use and how to feel better if you have PMS symptoms.
-Periods are nothing to be ashamed of or hide!
+We believe that periods are nothing to be ashamed of or hide, but who you decide to share your period with (and when!) is 100% your choice.
+In many cases, sharing with someone you trust is helpful — and can even lead to some really awesome tips on what products to use and how to feel better if you have PMS symptoms.